Muyi-bioinfo/bioinformatics_tips/README.md

-# bioinfomatics_tips
+# bioinformatics_tips
-This is a bioinfomatics tips file
+This is a bioinformatics tips file